-The question here is why Monet art, Kandinsky art, Chinese Gongbi art, and Sound of Ikebana images were not directly compared and evaluated using psychological experiments.
+The question here is why it is necessary to use AI for comparative evaluation of art styles.
+Why Monet art, Kandinsky art, Chinese Gongbi art, and Sound of Ikebana images were not directly compared and evaluated using psychological experiments.
 There have been some studies that evaluated artworks through psychological experiments [4].
 However, by using a copy of the original artwork, it can be relatively easy to identify the artist for each art.
-For example, knowing that a painting is Monet's art suggests that a subject has a prejudice of the work of Monet and that this will have a significant effect on evaluation experiments.

-On the other hand, using GAN allows for AI to learn an art style and to apply the art style on the input images.
+For example, knowing that a painting is Monet's art suggests that a subject has a prejudice of the work of Monet, a representative of the Impressionists in Western art history and that this will have a significant effect on evaluation experiments.
+To avoid this effect, there are research examples of using lesser-known works [4].
+However, works of famous artists and art schools can be easily identified and would greatly affect evaluation experiments.
+On the other hand, using GAN allows for AI to learn an art style and to apply the art style on the input images with the art style from the input.
 Therefore, bias can be avoided in the evaluation experiment and this is the benefit of using AI to evaluate artworks.

-6 Evaluation of Obtained Results Based on
+6 Evaluation of Obtained Results Based on Psychological Experiment

-Psychological Experiment

-By having people evaluate the results of applying various style transformations to various flower images, it might be possible to know what art is, what is the beauty behind it, and the culture of beauty.
-There may be suggestion on how people perceive Japanese beauty and the corresponding Western beauty.
+The experiment described in Chapter 5 yielded results of performing various style conversions on flower images.
+By having people evaluate the results of applying various style transformations to various flower images, is it possible to know what art is, what is the beauty behind it, and the culture of beauty?
+Is there any suggestion on how people receive Japanese beauty and the corresponding Western beauty?
 That is the goal of this research.
-Since this is a subjective evaluation, a method used in psychological experiments, which is to present a target image to a subject, to conduct a questionnaire survey, and to statistically analyze the results, was used.
+Since this is a subjective evaluation, a method used in psychological experiments, which is to present a target image to a subject, to conduct a questionnaire survey, and statistically analyze the results, was used.

-6.1 Psychological experiment
+6.1 Psychological Experiment

-Image groups, Goup1, Group2, Group3, and Group4, are prepared by selecting two images from each of image sets G1(A), G2(A), G3(A), and G4(A) obtained by converting image set A into image sets B1, B2, B3, and B4.
-The resolution of each image is 256x256.
+Image group Goup1, Group2, Group3, and Group4 are prepared by selecting two images from each of image sets G1(A), G2(A), G3(A), and G4(A), which are obtained by converting image set A into image sets B1, B2, B3, and B4.
+The resolution of each image is $256 \times 256$ .